Villux-NV/dentro/README.md

 ## Future

-This project is still being improved upon.
 Any recommendations are welcome!

-- Connect with Family - Share tree with everyone included
+- Connect with Family - Share tree with your family to fill it out!
-- Calendar - Share events with everyone connected
+- Calendar - Share events with everyone connected in your tree.
 - Mobile friendly - Take your family and show off to everyone!

 ## Author